fusedio/fused-mcp/README.md

 ## Contribute

-Feel free to open PRs to add your own UDFs to `udfs/` so others can play around with them locally to!
+Feel free to open PRs to add your own UDFs to `udfs/` so others can play around with them locally too!

 ## Using a local Claude client (without Claude Desktop app)